qCring/QuickVtk/readme.md

 Any contribution is helpful and awesome!
 There are basically three forms of how you can contribute to this project and get involved with development:

 - **Report Bugs**
-Open an issue on GithHub, tag it with the **bug** label and provide a simple description of the problem and the steps to reproduce the problem if possible.
+Open an issue on GithHub, tag it with the **bug** label and provide a simple description and the steps to reproduce the problem if possible.

 - **Request Features/Enhancements**
 Open an issue on GitHub, tag it with the **enhancement** label and provide a simple description of what should be done.